Clock and Reset Domain Crossing Analysis

 - – Identifies FPGA clock generators and CDC synchronization and resets

-- – Has IP block modeling capability that reduces complexity and accommodates lack of model availability
+- – IP block modeling reduces complexity and accommodates lack of model availability

-- – Has reports and schematic to understand and debug CDC synchronization
+- – Provides reports and schematics to understand and debug CDC and RDC synchronization issues

 Ease of Setup

 The suite’s Advanced Clock Environment (ACE) solves the iterative and reactive CDC setup problem experienced by designers.
 It is used before running a CDC analysis.
 With ACE, designers can clearly see if clocks are not in the intended domains and make corrections before in-depth CDC analysis.

 - – SDC input of domain information

 - – Understands FPGA clock generator blocks to propagate clocks

 User Grey Cell (UGC) for IP-based Designs

 In a typical flow, designers have to black box their generated or non-synthesizable IPs.
 The resulting CDC and RDC analysis is incomplete and does not report many CDC and RDC issues that lead to metastability in the field.
 With Blue Pearl’s User Grey Cell™ (UGC) methodology, CDC and RDC issues across boundary interfaces can be identified.
 Blue Pearl contains vendor UGC models and UGCs are easy to create from your databook.